kayween/kayween.github.io/_puzzles/variational-inference.md

     p((\xv_i, y_i) \mid \wv) = y_i \cdot s(\wv^\top \xv_i) + (1 - y_i) \cdot (1 - s(\wv^\top \xv_i)),
 \\]
 where \\(s(\cdot)\\) is the sigmoid function and \\(y_i \in \\{0, 1\\}\\).
-The ELBO \eqref{eq:elbo} does not have a closed-form maximizer and thus has to rely on stochastic optimization.
 One can verify the likelihood is indeed strictly log-concave in \\(\wv\\).
+The ELBO \eqref{eq:elbo} does not have a closed-form maximizer in this case, and thus we have to resort to stochastic optimization.